 Who exactly are the Americans without health insurance today?
 Wasn’t the point of the Affordable Care Act (ACA) to cover everyone?

-While the Affordable Care Act has extended coverage to 17 million more Americans, a projected 23 million will still be without health insurance in 2017.
+While the Affordable Care Act has extended coverage to 17 million more Americans, it is estimated that more than 23 million are still without health insurance.
 Why?
 The Affordable Care Act is not the same thing as Universal Health Coverage.
 The ACA is a system designed to extend the umbrella of health coverage, but it does not keep everyone out of the rain.

 One of the provisions of the ACA is that it is left to individual states to extend Medicaid.
 South Carolina, for example, is one of 26 states that did not elect to extend Medicaid eligibility.
 As a result, the ACA is limited in its ability to effect coverage for South Carolinians; today, over 800k citizens in the state of SC are without health insurance.